SWIFTSIM/SOAP/parameter_files/README.md

 ### Defined constants

+Optional.
 Constants used when running SOAP

 ```
 defined_constants: